Spend a year learning with the people and places that matter most to you.

 What commitments are required of Fellows?

-• Creating and Carrying out an Action Plan: During the first 6 months of the process, fellows will share what they’ve learned with their community, solicit and incorporate feedback.
-They will then co-create a plan to envision and enact change, and work together to realize it.
+• Creating & Carrying out an Action Plan: After 6 months, Fellows will share what they’ve learned through research and fieldwork with their community, hear feedback, co-create a plan to envision and enact change, and work together with their community to realize it.

-• Public Exhibit and Presentation: Program staff will coordinate a final exhibit, and invite Fellows to participate in a public showcase sharing about their 12-18 month process of collaborative research with their communities.
+• Public Exhibit & Presentation: Program staff will coordinate a final exhibit, and Fellows will participate in a public showcase sharing about their 12-18 month process of collaborative research with their communities.

 What are the program dates?